-Our observation on the five audit teams (see Table 4 above) reveals that heterogeneity has sometimes led to individual auditors trying to retain too much independence.
-In this situation they can become overly confident in their own expertise.
+Our observation on the five audit teams (see Table IV) reveals that heterogeneity has sometimes led to individual auditors trying to retain too much independence.
+In this situation, they can become overly confident in their own expertise.
 Within a team of diverse background, skill and knowledge, however, auditors have to work together and engage in interdependent activities.
-A team needs to strive for a degree of conformity, collaboration, and connection among its members to produce a high quality audit report.
+A team needs to strive for a degree of conformity, collaboration and connection among its members to produce a high quality audit report.
 In a financial statement audit, for example, each auditor is normally responsible for several accounts that act as the sources of the final financial statements.
-This means that, although they each have their own individual tasks, their work is also dependent on the other individuals within the team.
-Every member has interrelated responsibilities and each member needs to know and understand what is expected of them as part of the team.
+This means that although they each have their own individual tasks, their work is also dependent on the other individuals within the team.
+Every member has interrelated responsibilities and each member needs to know and understand what is expected of them as a part of the team:

-For some auditors, this variation [team membership] may improve their knowledge... just like me, now I know some new things... but sometimes they are forced to understand something outside their expertise... they may share with each other but it may slow down the pace of the audit (Auditor 31, Team Member, Interview).
+For some auditors, this variation [team membership] may improve their knowledge [...] just like me, now I know some new things [...] but sometimes they are forced to understand something outside their expertise [...] they may share with each other but it may slow down the pace of the audit.
+(Auditor 31, Team Member, Interview).

 During the observations of Team B, we found that instead of being collaborative, some auditors seemed to focus too much on their own expertise.
-Some of the team members argued that a financial audit needs only to be carried out by those auditors with the relevant accounting educational background.
-Auditors without an accounting background were included in the team to provide the additional skills required, but some of their colleagues felt their accounting knowledge was inadequate.
-This impacted on the cohesion of the team as the following comment indicates.
+Some of the team members argued that a financial audit only needs to be carried out by those auditors with the relevant accounting educational background.
+Auditors without an accounting background were included in the team to provide the additional skills required, but some of their colleagues